Building Your Own Trusted Execution Environments Using FPGA: Architecture

-\sysname provides two attestation mechanisms, namely pre-execution and post-execution attestations, as shown in Figure~\ref{fig:sebctee}.
-The former extends the traditional remote attestation of code and input integrity with bitstream, whereas the latter extends the output data integrity attestation~\cite{abera2019diat}.
+\sysname provides two attestation mechanisms, namely pre-execution and post-execution attestations.
+The former extends remote attestation of code and input integrity with bitstream, whereas the latter extends the output data integrity attestation~\cite{abera2019diat}.
 Note that \sysname only provides the mechanism for attestation, which can support sophisticated attestation protocols.
-With the help of trust bootstrapping discussed in \S\ref{subsec:bootstrapTrust}, the measurement mechanism not only captures the identity of the loaded SSA but also the bitstream, \firmware and programs, e.g., FSBL and SSBL, before it.
+With the help of trust bootstrapping discussed in \S\ref{subsec:bootstrapTrust}, the measurement mechanism not only captures the identity of the loaded SSA but also the bitstream, including hardware configurations and the \firmware.
+Note that it is critical to perform measurement on the BRAM since the DRAM can be changed asynchronously by the hardcore system.

+\textbf{Software-based Attestation under the \modela}.
 In pre-execution attestation, a verifier sends a cryptographic nonce as $Chal$, which is copied to the BRAM by the \firmware \Circled{\textbf{1}}.
-After loading the SSA sections to the right addresses, the \firmware computes a measurement $PreExecAtt$ on the vector table, \firmware code and data, $m_3$, $Chal$, input data and SSA sections \Circled{\textbf{3}}, and copies the measurement to the DRAM.
-Depending on scenarios and attestation protocol details, the \firmware can use a device key, developer key, or other shared keys to compute the measurement.
-In post-execution attestation, the $Chal$ from $\mathtt{Vrf}$ is also copied to the BRAM by the \firmware \Circled{\textbf{1}}.
-After the SSA finishes execution \Circled{\textbf{4}}, the \firmware computes a measurement $PostExecAtt$ on the vector table, \firmware code and read-only data, $m_3$, $Chal$, input data, output data generated by the SSA, SSA's read-only sections and $PreExecAtt$, and copies the measurement to the DRAM \Circled{\textbf{5}}.
+After loading the SSA sections to the right addresses, the \firmware computes a measurement $PreExecAtt$ on the vector table, \firmware code and data, $m$, $Chal$, input data and SSA sections \Circled{\textbf{3}}, and copies the measurement to the DRAM.
+Depending on scenarios and attestation protocol details, the \firmware can use a developer key or other shared keys to compute the measurement.
+In post-execution attestation, after the SSA finishes execution \Circled{\textbf{4}} the \firmware computes a measurement $PostExecAtt$ on the vector table, \firmware code and read-only data, $m$, $Chal$, input data, output data generated by the SSA, SSA's read-only sections and $PreExecAtt$, and copies the measurement to the DRAM \Circled{\textbf{5}}.

+\textbf{Hardware-based Attestation under the \modelb}.
+The \firmware does not perform the measurements under the \modelb because it does not possess keys.
+Instead, it requests the \hwloader to compute the measurements.
+As discussed in \S\ref{subsec:customizeHWTCB} and shown in \S\ref{subsec:seceva}, the \hwloader is directly connected to the BRAM of the enclave, and it computes the measurements by reading the contents from the BRAM.
+The \hwloader then signs the measurements with the its keys and returns them to the \firmware or REE, which then sends the signed measurements to the remote verifier.